somnathraz/learnbay/posts/what-is-supervised-and-unsupervised-learning-in-machine-learning.md

 Linear and logistic regression is used when we have continuous data.
 Linear regression defines the relationship between the variables where we have independent and dependent variables.
 For example, what would be the performance percentage of a student after studying a number of hours?
 The numbers of hours are in an independent feature and the performance of students in the dependent features.
 The linear regression is also categorized in types

-those are **simple linear regression**, **multiple linear regression**, **polynomial regression. **
+those are simple linear regression, multiple linear regression, polynomial regression.

-**Classification algorithms** help to classify the categorical values.
+Classification algorithms help to classify the categorical values.
 It is used for the categorical values, discrete values, or the values which belong to a particular class.
 Decision tree and Random forest and KNN all are used for the categorical dataset.
 Popular or major applications of classification include bank credit scoring, medical imaging, and speech recognition.
 Also, handwriting recognition uses classification to recognize letters and numbers, to check whether an email is genuine or spam, or even to detect whether a tumor is benign or cancerous and for recommender systems.

-The **support vector machine** is used for both classification and regression problems.
+The support vector machine is used for both classification and regression problems.
 It uses the regression method to create a hyperplane to classify the category of the datapoint. sentiment analysis of a subject is determined with the help of SVM whether the statement is positive or negative.

-**Unsupervised learning algorithms**
+Unsupervised learning algorithms

 Unsupervised learning is a technique in which we need to supervise the model as we have not any target variable or labeled dataset.
 It discovers its own information to predict the outcome.
 It is used for the unlabeled datasets.
 Unsupervised learning algorithms allow you to perform more complex processing tasks compared to supervised learning.
 Although, unsupervised learning can be more unpredictable compared with other natural learning methods.
 It is easier to get unlabeled data from a computer than labeled data, which needs manual intervention.

 For example, We have a bucket of fruits and we need to separate them accordingly, and there no target variable available to determine whether the fruit is apple, orange, or banana.
 Unsupervised learning categorizes these fruits to make a prediction when new data comes.

-**Types of unsupervised learning:**
+Types of unsupervised learning: